 The manufacturer's liability (pursuant to section 1242(1) of the Civil Code) may be overruled if it successfully proves the existence of an external reason for the defect caused by force majeure.
 However, as soon as the victim has demonstrated the existence of a structural defect of the product that was the origin of its damage, such exoneration seems difficult to obtain.
-Sometimes judges are willing to deny the manufacturer's liability in cases where the latter lost effective control over the product's structure (eg, if the product has been repaired by another professional after the manufacturer gave it away) (Cass 2nd civ, 14 November 1979).
-Further, judges tend to limit the manufacturer's product liability in the course of time; thus, in one case, it was decided that a manufacturer could not be held liable 12 years after the product was sold (Cass 2nd civ, 5 June 1971).
-Finally, in another case, the judges denied the manufacturer's product liability, as the victim continued to use the product after it was informed about the possible risks and was aware of the defective structure of the product (Cass 2nd civ, 13 December 1989).
+Sometimes judges are willing to deny the manufacturer's liability in cases where the latter lost effective control over the product's structure (repair by another professional after the manufacturer gave it away).